alexandrewolff/totem-token/README.md

 ## Gas consumption report

-Uncomment the reporter line in the truffle-config.js file to get report on gas consumption after tests
+Uncomment the reporter line in the truffle-config.js file to get report on gas consumption after tests.

 ## Get test coverage